connexcs/docs/docs/customer-ratecard.md

 #### Basic

 + **Name (Private)**: The name of the card, this will only be seen within the ConnexCS Control Panel (not visible to end-customers).
-+ **Rate Cards** - Associate the customer to one or more Provider Cards, this will define how customer routing is built as well as how customer prices are derived.
++ **Rate Cards**: Associate the customer to one or more Provider Cards, this will define how customer routing is built as well as how customer prices are derived.
-* **Rate Compacts** - Apply after **Collapse Using**, it calculates the Minimum, Maximum, or Average cost (as selected) based on the Rate Cards selected on the right
+* **Rate Compacts**: Apply after **Collapse Using**, it calculates the Minimum, Maximum, or Average cost (as selected) based on the Rate Cards selected on the right
 + **Currency**: The card will be billed with this currency.

 #### Config